TomObungu/physics.md/OCR A Level Physics/Specification/Capacitance/Discharging capacitors.md

 $$
 \frac{\Delta Q}{\Delta t} = -\frac{Q}{CR}
 $$
-The equation for exponential decay of charge is an solution to this equation.
+The equation for exponential decay of charge is a solution to this equation.

 # Iterative modelling
 The equation $\frac{\Delta Q}{\Delta t} = -\frac{Q}{CR}$ can be used for model the decay of $Q$ on the capacitor.